What to see in Berlin in 2 Days

-This 48-hour itinerary is perfect for those travelers visiting the capital of Germany during a weekend.
+This 48-hour itinerary is perfect for those travelers visiting the capital of Germany during the weekend.

-If you arrive on a Friday afternoon, you probably won’t have enough time to do any in-depth sightseeing, but it’s a great opportunity to stroll around the Old Town and get a feel for the city and see some of its most impressive landmarks.
-Followed by a delicious traditional German meal.
+If you arrive on a Friday afternoon, you probably won’t have enough time to do any in-depth sightseeing.
+Nonetheless, it’s a great opportunity to stroll around the Old Town to get a feel for the city and see some of its most impressive landmarks followed by a delicious traditional German meal.

 If you're arriving at the airport and looking to go straight to your hotel, check out our transfer service for easy and convenient transfer services.

 After dropping off your luggage at the hotel, we recommend you head to Brandenburg Gate, which is close to Pariser Platz.
-This is an ideal spot to start your visit of Berlin.
+This is an ideal spot to start your visit to Berlin.

-Take numerous selfies with the emblematic gate as your background and then walk to the German Bundestag (the German Parliament).
+Take numerous photos with the emblematic gate as your background and then walk to the Bundestag (the German Parliament).
 To visit the building's impressive dome and terrace, you must register online on the official Bundestag website before you travel to Berlin.

-After exploring the Reichstag Building (Bundestag), take Ebertstrasse (Eber street) and walk to the Holocaust Monument (Memorial to the Murdered Jews of Europe).
-This open-air monument with large stone slabs is an interesting way to remember the terrible events that took place in German-occupied Europe.
+After exploring the Bundestag, walk down Ebertstrasse Street to the Holocaust Monument.
+This open-air monument with large stone slabs is a memorial to remember the terrible events that took place in German-occupied Europe.

 By then it will probably be getting late, so you might wish to stop and have a bite to eat.
 The restaurants in Potsdamer Platz are nice.
 Otherwise, you can take the metro to Alexanderplatz and have dinner in that area.

-The arrival day sightseeing itinerary finishes here, since we recommend getting up early the next day to make most of the holidays.
+The arrival day sightseeing itinerary finishes here, since we recommend getting up early the next day to make the most of your holidays.

 Day 1